Introducing Enchant: Premium AI Tools, Without Another Subscription

 Weekly release notes covering Conto Pay chat actions, a more complete hosted payments experience, and expanded stablecoin coverage.

-Weekly release notes covering AI assistant improvements, authentication and audit hardening, admin tooling, and developer docs.
+Weekly release notes covering dashboard assistant improvements, payment controls, audit history, analytics, and developer docs.

 Conto adds policy enforcement to every payment your OpenClaw agent makes.
 Per-transaction limits, daily budgets, category restrictions, approval workflows, and 40+ other rule types.
 One API call, every policy evaluated.